JCharante/SteamPowered/README.md

 The modified `.java` files in the [src/](src/) folder were obtained by running the original release through a decompiler.

-Please do not use the resulting files to measure the ability of the creators, as `SteamPowered` was never intended to be published.
+Please do not use the resulting files to measure the ability of the creators, as `SteamPowered` was never intended to be published, and these aren't the real source files (remember it was decompiled).

 ## Development Setup